RobLoach/docpad-plugin-htmlmin/README.md

 ### Defaults

-The default configuration for this plugin is the equivalant of adding the following [html-minifier options](http://perfectionkills.com/experimenting-with-html-minifier/#options) to your [DocPad configuration file](http://docpad.org/docs/config):
+The default configuration for this plugin is the equivalent of adding the following [html-minifier options](http://perfectionkills.com/experimenting-with-html-minifier/#options) to your [DocPad configuration file](http://docpad.org/docs/config):

 ``` coffee
   plugins: